Lorcana-tools/LorcanaPygres/README.md

 # Update - 10/24/2024

+Updated db connection handler to refresh after a sql injection.
+Updated schema to version 1.0.3.
+Rerunning the db create tool now checks if db exists.
+If it does, it then checks if it can patch it if needed.
+Anyone on version 1.0.2 should run the create db again to get to the latest version.
+Prepared db for tcg pricing.

+# Update - 10/24/2024

 Added tool to take your Dreamborn exported csv, and sort it by the known deck popularity as of most recent import

 # Update - 10/23/2024